-San Tan Charter School Elementary Family Handbook Communication with Parent(s): The principal shall promptly contact the parents of all students involved in the situation to provide the parent(s) with notice of the allegations and the opportunity to respond and provide input.
+Communication with Parent(s): The SSAP shall promptly contact the parents of all students involved in the situation to provide the parent(s) with notice of the allegations and the opportunity to respond and provide input.

-Resolution: If the principal, the offended student(s) and the offending student(s) cooperatively reach a satisfactory informal resolution of the complaint, the principal shall document the resolution reached and send a letter to the parents of the students involved explaining the resolution.
+Resolution: If the SSAP, the offended student(s) and the offending student(s) cooperatively reach a satisfactory informal resolution of the complaint, the principal shall document the resolution reached and send a letter to the parents of the students involved explaining the resolution.